Kitware/SMQTK/python/smqtk/web/classifier_service/api.rst

     content_type
         The mimetype of the sent data.
     label
-        Label of the requested classifier, or JSON list of requested classifiers
+        (Optional) Label of the requested classifier, or JSON list of requested classifiers

 Possible error codes:
     400